Kari-sad/terraform-jenkins-docker-ansible-elk/README.md

 create a jenkins pipeline using the jenkinsfile in this repository.
 **Jenkins pipeline stages:**

 1. Pull the git repository
-1. Build an image foe the included flask app
-1. Push the created image to dockerhub
-1. Play an ansible playbook (playbook.yaml) that will apply kubernetes.yaml.
-This later will deploy 3 replicats of the flask app to a kubernetes cluster and run a service.
+2. Deploy the app to kubernetes by running an ansible playbook (playbook.yaml) that will apply a kubernetes.yaml.
+Kubernetes.yaml will deploy 3 replicas of the flask app ( image pulled from Dockerhub) to     a    kubernetes cluster and run a service

 ## Monitoring using ELK Stack  ##